 - In May 2021, Lufthansa Group placed an order for an additional five Airbus A350-900s and an additional five Boeing 787-9s; the additional five A350s are to be delivered in 2027 and 2028, while the additional five 787s are to be delivered in the first half of 2022

-It seems clear that the initial order was part of pre-pandemic long-term fleet planning, while the order from earlier this year (as well as the order announced this week) are simply the airline taking advantage of market opportunities as a result of the pandemic.
+It seems clear that the initial order was part of pre-pandemic long-term fleet planning, while the order from earlier this year, as well as these four A350 leases, are simply the airline taking advantage of market opportunities as a result of the pandemic.

 Where are these A350s coming from?

 These four Airbus A350-900 leases are coming from Philippine Airlines.
 The Manila-based airline is currently in bankruptcy, and as part of that the company is significantly scaling back its fleet, including getting rid of most A350s.

 All of that makes sense, and explains why Lufthansa is able to get these planes on short notice, since Philippine Airlines is looking to dump these planes ASAP.